 Mandatory Reporting of Domestic Violence

-In all but three states, there are mandatory reporting of domestic violence requirements.
-While the laws vary somewhat from state-to-state, the core elements are generally the same.
-So what does mandatory reporting actually look like in practice?
+In most states, there are mandatory reporting requirements when it comes to domestic violence.
+While relevant laws vary from one state to the next, the core elements are generally the same.
+So, what does mandatory reporting actually look like in practice?

-California provides a relatively simple, clear example.
-In California, the mandatory reporting law requires that health care providers send in a report to local law enforcement if they know or reasonably suspect that their patient has been injured as a result of abuse -- listed injuries can include firearm injuries, incest, battery, stabbing, rape, spousal abuse, or torture.
+In California, for example, the mandatory reporting law requires that health care providers report domestic violence to local law enforcement if they know, or suspect on reasonable grounds, that their patient has been injured as a result of abuse.
+Examples of injuries requiring such reporting are those caused by firearms, incest, battery, stabbing, rape, spousal abuse, and/or torture.

-Upon learning of these types of injuries, the health care provider is required to call local law enforcement and tell them about the suspected abuse as soon as possible or to send in a written report within 48 hours.
-If the health care provider fails to meet these requirements for mandatory reporting of domestic violence, he or she may be found guilty of a misdemeanor crime.
+Upon learning of these types of injuries, the health care provider is required to call local law enforcement and tell them about the suspected abuse as soon as possible or to send a written report within 48 hours.
+If the health care provider fails to meet these requirements for mandatory reporting of domestic violence, they may be found guilty of a misdemeanor crime.

 Who Has to Make a Report?

-Just who is required to report varies by state, but in California health care providers are the professionals covered by the mandatory domestic violence reporting law.
-This can be confusing for some.
-Patients may not know whether a counselor or social worker is considered a health care provider.
-For example, a physician-psychiatrist may only meet with one of her patients for psychological counseling, and not to give medical advice.
+Who is required to report varies by state.
+However, in California, for example, health care providers are required to report domestic violence.
+This can be confusing for some people, given that patients may not know whether a counselor or social worker is considered a health care provider.

-In Pennsylvania, for example, mandatory reporting of domestic violence requirements apply to both health care providers and managers of a health care facility, but there are well-defined exceptions to mandatory reporting.
-For example, health care providers or managers in Pennsylvania don't have to report suspected domestic violence if the victim:
+In Pennsylvania, for example, requirements for mandatory reporting of domestic violence apply to both health care providers and managers of a health care facility.
+However, with these entities, there are well-defined exceptions.
+Under the following circumstances and others, health care providers or managers in Pennsylvania don't have to report suspected domestic violence if the victim:

 What Does the Report Include?

-The report on suspected abuse must include the name of the patient, the patient's location, a description of the patient's injuries, and the name or identity of the abuser (if the identity is known).
-These are minimum requirements.
-The report itself can go into more detail about the suspected abuse if the healthcare provider feels that further description will help.
+The report on suspected abuse must include the name of the patient, the patient's location, a description of the patient's injuries, and the name or identity of the abuser, if the abuser's identity is known.
+Keep in mind, however, that these are minimum requirements.
+The report itself can go into more detail about the suspected abuse, if the healthcare provider feels that further description will help.

 What Should Be Done After the Report?

 If you're in a position to report an incident of domestic violence, it's critical to take action as soon as possible.
-In many instances, the domestic violence incidents recur and can get progressively worse and you could face criminal charges for failing to report.
+In many instances, the domestic violence incidents recur and can get progressively worse.
+You could face criminal charges for failing to report the abuse, under circumstances where you fail to make a report required by law.
 If you want to learn more about mandatory reporting of domestic violence, you should contact a family law attorney in your neighborhood.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help